 - Council of Mayors

 - MARC - Budget & Personnel Committee

 - County Economic Research Institute (CERI)

-I share a bond by calling Johnson County, and Overland Park, my home for more than four decades.
+I share a bond by calling Johnson County, and Overland Park, my home for more than 50 years.
 Your input concerning issues before the Board is important in assisting the commissioners in making the best decisions.

 For most of my adult life, I have dedicated myself to public service at the community level, spanning 28 years as an Overland Park City Councilman (four years) and 24 years as mayor, as well as four years as Fourth District Commissioner.
 My commitment is to work hard and do the very best I can as your chairman to continue that opportunity, not only for those who reside here today but also for future generations.

 Johnson County's excellent schools were the magnet that attracted me to come to Johnson County in 1965 when I moved to Overland Park from Emporia, Kansas, where I lived while teaching business classes at Lebo High School.
 I came to the county to become a business teacher at Shawnee Mission East High School.
 A year later, I left teaching to pursue my longtime career as a financial consultant.